Marberry History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+The name Marberry arrived in England after the Norman Conquest of 1066.
 The Marberry family lived in Cheshire, at the manor of Marbury, from whence they took their name.
 However, we must look to Normandy to find the first record of the family.
-It was there that "Nicholas Merbury, Butler of the King, Normandy" CITATION[CLOSE]
+It was there that "Nicholas Merbury, Butler of the King, Normandy" was found 1180-1195.

 Early Origins of the Marberry family